-The easiest way to cut the price you pay is to use this quick tool to find the target cheapest fuel price you should be paying in your local area.
-Just enter your postcode and click submit.
+Use this quick tool to find the target cheapest fuel price you should be paying in your local area.
+Just enter your postcode and click "submit".

 Grab cheap petrol promotions

-Supermarkets commonly run petrol promotions, and as they're usually cheap for fuel anyway, utilising these schemes means you can save.
+Supermarkets often run petrol promotions.
+As they're usually cheap for fuel anyway, utilising these schemes means you can save.
 Usually these take the form of "spend £50 and get a 5p off/litre voucher" deals.
 The best of these promotions are always included in the free weekly MoneySaving email.